igogrek/bitbucket-slack-notifier/README.md

-# bitbucket-notifier
+# bitbucket-slack-notifier

-This is simple bitbucket server Slack Notifier service.
+This is simple BitBucket Server -> Slack Notifier service.

 The initial goal is to notify reviewers on any changes configured.